sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: You gain X activations until the end of your turn.
 Once you use an activation before the end of your turn, your subsequent activations must be used for the same effect, i.e. activating the same Gu.

+### Placebo Gu
+*Rank 1 Tonic*

+Cost: 5 portions

+Range: 2 meters

+Health: 8

+Food:

+Effect: A creature of your choice that you can see within range regains 2 hit points.

 ### Sharp Intent Gu
 *Rank 3-4 Manifestation*